- Real Name: Harlan Krueger.

 - Women are all innocent and defenceless, and must be under his complete control so as to be protected from the evils of the world.

-- Though he makes abundant use of religious concepts such as “sin”, he never makes a direct reference to any religion.
+- Though he makes abundant use of religious concepts such as “sin”, he never makes a direct reference to a specific faith.

 In his second appearance Krueger does make a political reference (to “milksop liberals”) but that seemed out of character.
 Ditto for the more explicit religious discourse he used in Iron Man – Legacy.
 His inability to tell simplistic fiction from reality is sufficient — and more interesting — to explain his many crimes.